SaaS Procurement

 • Renewals management – With the average company using more than 100 SaaS applications, staying on top of renewals can be burdensome.
 Underutilized tools and auto-renewal clauses can lead to wasted spend.
 With proper oversight of your SaaS licenses and renewal dates, you’ll ensure there’s no disruption to the services you do need and find opportunities to save on the services you don’t.

 • Agility and scalability – Part of the power of cloud-based services is the ability to grow or shrink based on users’ needs.
-By using a SaaS procurement platform such as Vertice, it’s easy to monitor your usage and make real-time adjustments to your solution so it meets your business requirements as they evolve.
+By using a SaaS purchasing platform such as Vertice, it’s easy to monitor your usage and make real-time adjustments to your solution so it meets your business requirements as they evolve.
 Likewise, new applications and features can be deployed at greater speed once you reach the later stages of your software procurement process.

 • User experience and adoption – With strong SaaS procurement processes in place, you’re more likely to select the ideal solution for your business needs, and those of your end-users.
 In turn, you’ll drive higher adoption rates along with improved productivity and employee satisfaction.